rmcd-mscb/nhm-assist/README.md

 ## Install conda-forge miniforge on your PC
 Instructions at this [link](https://github.com/conda-forge/miniforge)

-Creating the NHM environment is current done manually, but will eventually be done using a .yml file.
+Creating the NHM environment is currently done manually, but will eventually be done using a .yml file.
 For now...

 ## Install pyWatershed environment